gaurav0973/study-stash/readme.md

 - **Mongoose**: MongoDB object modeling for Node.js
 - **JWT**: JSON Web Tokens for authentication
 - **bcryptjs**: Library for hashing passwords
+- **Cloudinary**: Cloud service for storing and managing uploaded files
+- **Multer**: Middleware for handling multipart/form-data, used for file uploads

 ### Features Implemented